RodricBr/OffSec-MISC/README.md

 <br>

-# - APIs
+# APIs
 - Apis for any kinds of target reconnaissance.
-- Can be also used with cURL for automatic tool making
+- Can be also used with cURL to make automated tools.
-- Switch the **URL** with your target's domain or ip.
+- Switch the **URL** with your target's domain.

 <br>